-Noise canceling is decent enough
+Noise cancelling is decent enough

-Master & Dynamic’s noise canceling isn’t the greatest, but it’s one of the best true wireless models with that feature.
+Master & Dynamic’s noise cancelling isn’t the greatest, but it’s one of the best true wireless models with that feature.
 In the chart above, the higher the line, the more a given frequency is quieted.
 This means low-pitched sounds like washing machines, dryers, and plane engines will sound about ¾ as loud with ANC on.
 Higher pitched noises are easier for the earbuds to block out by way of destructive interference.
-If you do a lot of flying and want a compact noise canceling solution, the Sony WF-1000XM3 is a better pick.
+If you do a lot of flying and want a compact noise cancelling solution, the Sony WF-1000XM3 is a better pick.

 How do you connect the Master & Dynamic MW07 Plus?

 In order to pair the MW07 Plus earbuds to your phone, you must remove both earbuds for the case and wait for the LED indicator on each earbud to slowly fade on and off.
 Then, open your smartphone’s Bluetooth settings and select either the left or right earbud.

 Our review unit had trouble initially pairing.
 If you run into the same issue, reset the earbuds by holding the volume down (left earbud) and multifunction (right earbud) buttons until the LEDs begin fading.
 You can enter mono listening by keeping one earbud in the case, which automatically deactivates noise cancelling and transparent audio since neither can function without both earbuds.